 • The meaning of a rebuilt title or salvage title varies depending on your state.

-• Most states require the vehicle to undergo inspection before it is allowed to return to the road.
+• Most states require the vehicle to undergo inspection before it can return to the road.

-• Before buying a car with a rebuilt title, check if the car can be insured with your insurance provider.
+• Before buying a car with a rebuilt title, check if your insurance company will cover it.

 • Many auto insurance providers don’t offer insurance for vehicles with rebuilt titles.